 Cons: ELISA does still require going to a laboratory and for the blood to be processed formally.
 Although usually faster than the PCR (results on the same day) there is still a waiting period that can be uncomfortable.
 The window period is also longer in the ELISA at around 2-4 weeks.

-Description: The rapid test is similar to the ELISA in that it looks for HIV antibody in your blood stream.
+Description: The rapid test is similar to the ELISA in that it looks for HIV antibodies in your blood stream.
 The test strip is processed during manufacturing to detect these foreign antibodies without the need of any further processing in the lab allowing for near instant results.

-Pros: This is the fastest method of knowing your result and can be done in the comforts of your own space.
+Pros: This is the fastest method of knowing your result and can be done in the comforts of your own home.
 Additionally it is also by far the most affordable test, because of the extensive research done in the field of HIV the accuracy in recent times has also come close to that of the ELISA.

 Conclusion: There are many different methods to know your HIV status and there's no better time to know than right now.
 For screening purposes it is definitely a great choice to start looking at either the rapid or ELISA.
 Don't forget the rest of the STDs too as they are far more common and as just as destructive when left unchecked.